 Spend your vacation in Nature’s Place to Play and have plenty of fun without breaking the bank.
 Plan memorable days and evenings with this round up of 20 Affordable Adventure Ideas.

 Realize how life once was by touring this small Florida city.
 Established in 1840, Brooksville is anchored by a 100 year old courthouse surrounded by shady cobblestone streets and historic homes.
 View detailed murals illustrating times past on building exteriors.

-Throughout Florida’s Adventure Coast, there are eight sites on the National Registry of Historic Places.
-Each has an official marker explaining its significance.
+Throughout Florida’s Adventure Coast, there are sites on the National Registry of Historic Places.
+Each has one or more official markers explaining its significance.
 Follow this mapped Marked by History route to discover personal legacies and important milestones from the past.

 See where food comes from; collect your own fresh harvest or just have fun in the country with a variety of Adventure Coast farm tours.
-From places to U-Pick blueberries, blackberries and other delicious produce to mazes and alpacas, choose farm tours for affordable adventures.
+From places to U-Pick blueberries, blackberries and other delicious produce to sunflower and corn mazes, choose farm tours for affordable adventures.

 Rolling hills, canopied roadways and our Gulf of Mexico coastline ensure off-the-main-roads drives are a pleasure by car or motorcycle.
 East side and west side tour routes are conveniently mapped out for you.

 Fishing and Scalloping

 Score your annual Florida fishing license for a variety of angling adventures.

 Fish from shore, boat or kayak for freshwater catches like bass, crappie and trout.
 Find your favorite fishing spot along the Withlacoochee River or Silver Lake.

 Rent a cane pole and cast for mullet and more at Mary’s Fish Camp.
 Spend a peaceful day fishing the Mud River from your chair along the seawall.